KianBahasadri/encryption-game/README.md

 please make suggestions on how I could improve this game.
 Thanks

-# Game 1
+# Algorithm 1
-In the first game, I decided to make an encryption algorithm that uses matrix multiplication to encrypt data, and multiplication by an inverse matrix to decrypt data.
+For my first algorithm, I decided to make an encryption algorithm that uses matrix multiplication to encrypt data, and multiplication by an inverse matrix to decrypt data.
 Here is how a file is encrypted, in GREAT DETAIL!!!
 ## Encryption
 ### Inputs